 The best homemade toasted muesli

-Some tips for making this toasted muesli
+Helpful tips for making this toasted muesli

-• The oats can also be left out for a gluten free version.
+• The oats can also be left out for a gluten-free version.
 Or swap them for quinoa flakes, puffed rice, millet, etc.

 Don’t have time to wait for your muesli to cook in the oven?
 Make it in a pan on the stovetop instead!